-Beginning again with a version of the model without shocks, Figure 4 shows how the firm wage equilibrium compares with unconstrained competitive search/efficient allocations, and in particular how longer wage durations affect outcomes.
-As in the case of the deviating firm, longer wage durations raise the level of wages, as firms become more forward-looking, with firms thus attracting more applicants per vacancy.
-With all firms now affected, however, the upward pressure on wages shifts the labor market equilibrium, undoing the effects of firm wages on equilibrium outcomes.
-As equilibrium wages rise, both employed and unemployed workers gain, despite reduced job finding rates.
-Meanwhile firm values fall, as does the profitability of vacancy creation, which also falls.
-While the hiring rate must remain equal to the separation rate in steady state (by construction), employment falls with the falling job finding rates, reducing overhiring.
-Longer wage durations thus make workers better off, as well as improving the efficiency of resource allocation.
+Beginning again with a version of the model without shocks, Figure 5 shows how the firm wage equilibrium compares with the unconstrained case/efficient allocations (as discussed earlier), as well as showing how longer wage durations affect outcomes relative to this starting point.
+As in the case of the deviating firm, longer wage durations tend to raise wages, as firms become more forward-looking in their wage setting.
+With all firms affected, this upward pressure on wages shifts the equilibrium toward higher wages.
+In a sense this works to reverse the effects of firm wages on equilibrium outcomes: As equilibrium wages rise, both employed and unemployed workers become better off, despite a decline in the job finding probability.
+Meanwhile firm values fall, as does the profitability of vacancy creation, which also declines.
+The decline in the job finding probability implies an increase in unemployment, as the overhiring associated with the constraints subsides.
+Overall, longer wage durations thus make workers better off, as well as improving the efficiency of resource allocation.